 In many cultures, there is no division between "good luck" symbols and their religion.

-This is Chan Chu, the "Lucky Money Toad", a Chinese symbol of prosperity.
+This is Chan Chu (Ch'an Chu) or "Three-legged Money Frog", a Chinese symbol of prosperity.

 According to Feng Shui, it's supposed to drive away evil, protect wealth, and increase income.